Scientology beliefs and practices: Science

 The church considers itself scientific, although this belief has no basis in institutional science.
 According to religious scholar Mikael Rothstein Scientologists believe that "all religious claims can be verified through experimentation".
 Scientologists believe that their religion was derived through scientific methods, that Hubbard found knowledge through studying and thinking, not through revelation.
 The "science" of Dianetics, however, was never accepted by the scientific community.
 Rothstein also writes that there is a possibility that Scientology partly owes its existence to the conflict with the conventional scientific community, which hindered Hubbard's original intention.
 Religious scholar Dorthe Refslund Christensen notes that Scientology differs from the scientific method in that Scientology has become increasingly self-referential, while true science normally compares competing theories and observed facts.

-Hubbard originally claimed and insisted that Dianetics was based on the scientific method.
+Hubbard initially claimed and insisted that Dianetics was based on the scientific method.
 He taught that "the scientific sensibilities [carry] over into the spiritual realities one encounters via auditing on the e-meter."
-Scientologists commonly prefer to describe Hubbard's teachings with words such as knowledge, technology and workability rather than belief or faith.
+Scientologists commonly prefer to describe Hubbard's teachings with words such as knowledge, technology, and workability rather than belief or faith.
 Hubbard described Dianetics and Scientology as "technologies" based on his claim of their "scientific precision and workability."
 Hubbard attempted to "break down the barrier between scientific (objective, external) and religious (subjective, internal) forms of knowledge."
 Hubbard describes Scientology's epistemology as "radically subjective: Nothing in Scientology is true for you unless you have observed it and it is true according to your observation."
 This is a type of self-legitimation through science which is also found in other religions such as Christian Science, Religious Science, and Moorish Science Temple of America.